ashutoshmjain/gita/src/mathuraChap09.md

 ---

-As they stepped outside the crowded hall, the light drizzle had just stopped.
+As they stepped outside the crowded hall, a light drizzle had just stopped.
 A thick rainbow lit up the evening sky.
 Three of them, raising their big mugs, took a deep breath.
 The clean air was restored with enormous efforts from angel scientists.
 Humans had littered the planet into a wasteland.
 Fortunately most of the waste swamps were bio-engineered into thick forests.
 The downside, however, was rampant forest fires despite angels regularly monitoring over the biosphere.

-The Angel looked at the rainbow.
+Angel looked at the rainbow.
 Marveling at the immensity of the nature; he started his monologue.
 He had decided to sacrifice the evening to a deeper conversation - on manifestation - and he wanted to prepare his mind for details.

 There are three basic colors that our [eyes](https://www.allaboutvision.com/eye-care/eye-anatomy/color-vision) are designed for - he said - Red, Green and Blue[^RGB].
 They mix up to make millions of colors.
 Our eyes are limited to around ten million shades.
 Possibilities are endless, but four new colors are rather stable - Orange, Yellow, Indigo and Violet.
 Together with three basic ones, the seven colors are, as we all know, the colors of a rainbow.
 They are a special group because they are normally hidden in one "transparent invisible" light - as if they formed a perfect union to have a common name - a representative identity.
 We normally call this identity sun light or  "White" light - even though it is nothing like White.